 Geometry

-Pre-algebra provides students an opportunity to learn the complexity of algebra before hitting algebra in full.
-It develops a basic understanding of variables, equations, and exponents along with the knowledge of how to use the order of operations with algebraic expressions.
-Pre-Algebra is typically taught in the 8th grade but is also available to advanced math students in 7th grade.
+Pre-algebra allows students to learn algebra’s complexity before hitting algebra in full.
+It develops a basic understanding of variables, equations, and exponents, along with the knowledge of how to use the order of operations with algebraic expressions.
+Pre-Algebra is typically taught in the 8th grade but is also available to advanced math students in the 7th grade.
 Specific topics are:

 Rational Numbers and Exponents